twinfoundation/nft/packages/nft-connector-iota-stardust/docs/reference/classes/IotaStardustNftConnector.md

 > **update**\<`U`\>(`controllerIdentity`, `id`, `metadata`): `Promise`\<`void`\>

-Update the mutable data of an NFT.
+Update the data of the NFT.

 #### Type Parameters